xXleowXx/gitlab-charts/doc/quickstart/index.md

 {APIGroups:[""], Resources:["secrets"], Verbs:["get" "list" "create" "patch"]}
 ```

-This is most likely because your user requires cluster-scope write access, as explained [here](https://helm.sh/docs/topics/rbac/#example-grant-a-user-readwrite-access-at-the-cluster-scope).
-Enabling `admin` access should be good for the purpose of this Quick Start guide, e.g:
+This is most likely because your user requires [cluster-scope write access](https://helm.sh/docs/topics/rbac/#example-grant-a-user-readwrite-access-at-the-cluster-scope).
+Enabling `admin` access should be good for the purpose of this Quick Start guide, for example:

 ```shell
 kubectl create clusterrolebinding some-user-admin